What are the implications of worsening US-China tensions?

 After all, China is by far and away Taiwan’s most important trade partner.
 China is the destination for over a quarter of all exports and the value-added in China’s final consumption is worth around 10% of its GDP.

-China is also very reliant on imports from Taiwan in some areas; in particular, it is the source of around one-third of its total imports of semiconductors.
+China is also very reliant on imports from Taiwan, in particular it is the source of around one third of its total imports of semi-conductors.
 Given China’s importance to global supply chains, there is a risk that local trade tensions could have global consequences by leading to renewed shortages of manufactured goods.

 The uncomfortable symbiosis between China and Taiwan probably means that neither side will escalate trade tensions to levels that would cause such pain, but the decision may be taken out of their hands.

 US President Joe Biden last week signed into law the Chips Act.
 This legislation aims to subsidise the development of onshore semiconductor production and prevent firms that take advantage of the deal from investing in high tech production in China.
 There are reports that the Biden administration is also planning an export ban to China of high-end semiconductors and manufacturing equipment that use US technology to stifle its bid to become self-sufficient.